Evaluating Learning Congestion control Schemes for LEO Constellations: Methodology

-All experimentation is carried out using a BBRv3-enabled Linux kernel \cite{bbrthreekernel}, which we patched with the kernel component needed for Astraea.
-Due to compatibility issues encountered with the patched kernel for Sage \cite{sage}, experiments involving Sage were conducted on a virtual machine managed by Microsoft's HyperV \cite{hyperv}, a type-1 hypervisor chosen to ensure the lowest computation overhead possible.
+\paragraph{\textbf{Experimental setup}} All experimentation is carried out using a BBRv3-enabled Linux kernel \cite{bbrthreekernel}, which we patched with the kernel component needed for Astraea.
 We employed LeoEM (Section \ref{sec:LeoEM}) to emulate real LEO satellite network paths.
 LeoEM is a lightweight, Mininet-based emulation framework that models user terminals, ground stations as well as hard and soft handovers.
-In our Mininet-based micro-benchmarks (Section \ref{sec:microbenchmarks}), we emulate different base RTT and non-congestive loss values, by configuring the Linux traffic control (\textit{tc}) queuing discipline \textit{netem}; bandwidth policing is done using the \textit{tbf} queuing discipline, and FIFO queues are used unless otherwise specified.
-This study was the result of $2010$ individual experiments, covering around $134$ hours.
-The source code for the frameworks and plotting as well as all data and individual experiments is available at \cite{data}
+In our Mininet-based micro-benchmarks (Section \ref{sec:microbenchmarks}), we emulate different base RTT and non-congestive loss values, by configuring the Linux traffic control (\textit{tc}) queuing discipline \textit{netem}; bandwidth shaping is done using \textit{tbf} with drop-tail FIFO queues.
+This study was the result of $1650$ individual experiments.
+The source code for the frameworks and plotting as well as all data and individual experiments is available at \cite{data}.
+We have set the socket buffers (both send and receive) to a high value to prevent bottlenecks.